TeamSurvey/survey-front-end/README.md

 - [Initial ERM Diagram](http://imgur.com/iZBmK9U)
 - [Final ERM Diagram](http://i.imgur.com/6Kgo7Fj.jpg)

-##Unsolved Issues

-- Can successfully log-in, however cannot successfully submit a poll when using the app via mobile Safari on an iPad using iOS8.
-- The mobile phone UX is incomplete...
-CSS media queries are still in progress.

 ##Major Hurdles

 - We kept vacillating between different data models, which yielded not only a bit of stress, but also significant learning.
 Our initial data model utilized one model which included both answers and votes.
 We eventually decided to create two data models that stored polls and poll answers (which would then be aggregated by the answer chosen in the poll model), respectively.
 This second option was chosen as it was our intent to write this app to leverage the strengths of Mongo, one of which is the ability to create many documents very quickly.
 We also recognized that this gave us the ability to extend functionality to creat surveys instead of single question polls, which we had identified as a stretch goal.